salesforcecli/plugin-data/README.md

 # Description

-This repository contains packages for the Salesforce CLI data commands and the data library
+This repository contains packages for the Salesforce CLI data commands and the data library.

 # Packages